Arya-NK/Arya-NK.github.io/_posts/2020-08-25-aws-cloudformation.md

 ### Resources

-The required Resources section defines the AWS resources that need provision in a stack, such as a S3 bucket or an EC2 instance.
+The required `Resources` section defines the AWS resources that need provision in a stack, such as a S3 bucket or an EC2 instance.
 The syntax for creating any resource is as follows:

-{% highlight yaml %}'Fn::Transform':
+{% highlight yaml %}Resources:
-  Name: 'AWS::Include'
-  Parameters:
-    Location: s3://MyAmazonS3BucketName/MyFileName.yaml
+  Logical ID:
+    Type: Resource type
+    Properties:
+      Set of properties
 {% endhighlight %}

 The Logical ID needs to be unique within the template and used to reference the resource.
 It is the Logical ID of security group we use to associate with EC2 instance in our unicorn :unicorn: application.
 The resource type identifies the type of resource that you are declaring.
 For example, `AWS::EC2::Instance` declares an EC2 instance.
-For a list of all supported resource types, see AWS resource and property types reference.
+For a list of all supported resource types, see [AWS resource and property types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) reference.
 Further, we can configure resources by adding properties such as specifying AMI for an EC2 instance.

 ### Outputs

-Outputs are values that you can view in the outputs tab of the AWS CloudFormation management console.
+The `Outputs` section is for values that you can view in the outputs tab of the AWS CloudFormation management console.
 Outputs can be imported into other stacks to create cross-stack references.
 We can use outputs in conjunction with conditions as well.
-In the following example, we are outputting two values where the LoadBalancerDNSName will only be outputted if the condition satisfies.
+In the following example, we are outputting two values where the `LoadBalancerDNSName` will only be outputted if the condition satisfies.

 {% highlight yaml %}Outputs:
   LoadBalancerDNSName: